gangliao/MapReduceFramework/structure.md

 6. **`worker.h`** - This is where you code how the workers will run map and reduce tasks on receiving a request from master, meanwhile simply waiting for a task the other times.

 ### How to run the test setup
-  - **`Note: we will soon provide the user's map & reduce implementation, input files for testing purpose.
-Meanwhile you can start without it on your development as rest of the things are not totally dependent on it.
-For input file you can have yuor own dummy(normal text) file to work with`**
   - Goto src directory and run `make` command.
   - Two libraries would be created in external directory: `libmapreduce.a` and `libmr_worker.a`.
   - Now goto test directory and run `make` command.